dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-08-21-betting_markets.md

 - Source: [Politico](https://www.politico.com/magazine/story/2016/12/the-worst-political-predictions-of-2016-214555)

 Note that [PredictWise](https://markets.predictwise.com/markets/) is also a prediction market aggregator run by David Rothschild, the Author of the paper linked above.
-The reason I used ElectionBettingOdds for this article is that it was simply the first one I found.
+The reason I used ElectionBettingOdds for this article is that it was simply the first one I found, but it should be noted that EBO has a [pretty remarkable track record](https://electionbettingodds.com/TrackRecord.html) for prediction.

 ### 2020 Democratic Primary